 Madame de Pompadour

 Madame de Pompadour patronized all the finest artists, writers, and intellectuals of her time.
-The numerous portraits of her, many by the artist Francois Boucher, have since become icons of Rococo style.
-Madame de Pompadour was also very intelligent which is why her portraits often show her with a book in her hand.
-She was also something of an artist herself, she played music, curated, and cut her own gemstones.
+The numerous portraits of her, many by the artist François Boucher, have since become icons of Rococo style.
+Madame de Pompadour was very intelligent which is why her portraits often show her with a book in her hand.
+She was also something of an artist herself – she played music, curated artworks, and cut her own gemstones.
 She supported the Sevres porcelain factory, French tapestry makers, and scholars compiling the first French encyclopedia.

 Catherine the Great

 Russian Empress Catherine II, aka Catherine the Great (1729-1796), was certainly among the most prolific of all female art patrons.
 She once called herself a “glutton for art”.
 As a monarch, it is certainly not surprising that she was an art patron.
-World leaders, including women, from the ancient Egyptian pharaoh Hatshepsut to Dowager Empress Cixi of Qing Dynasty China, have always commissioned monuments, portraits, medals, and other works of art to glorify their reigns.
+World leaders, including women such as the ancient Egyptian pharaoh Hatshepsut and Dowager Empress Cixi of Qing Dynasty China, have always commissioned monuments, portraits, medals, and other works of art to glorify their reigns.
 But Catherine’s art patronage went far beyond this.
 She was certainly a voracious collector.

 Catherine collected paintings, metalwork, porcelain, religious items, books, gemstones, and much more.
-While sometimes she bought up entire collections in one go.
+Sometimes she bought entire collections in one purchase.
 For her, amassing artworks was a way to prove that Russia, which had long been viewed as a cultural backwater, could rival Enlightenment-era Europe.
-She was also a prolific patron of architecture, mostly in the Neo-Classical style.
-Catherine the Great’s collection forms the basis of the famous Hermitage museum in St. Petersburg.
-She essentially founded the museum when she started displaying her collections in the Winter Palace.
+She was also a prolific patron of architecture, mostly in the Neoclassical style.
+Catherine the Great’s collection forms the basis of the famous Hermitage Museum in St. Petersburg, essentially founding the museum when she started displaying her collections in the Winter Palace.
 She also had the Great and Small Hermitages built.
-The Hermitage museum didn’t open to the public until the 19th century.
+The Hermitage Museum didn’t open to the public until the 19th century.